Skip to main content

 Vigolium Web UI dashboard with project summary, scan data, and severity breakdown

-# Start with API authentication
+# Recommended: start with API-key authentication

 export VIGOLIUM_API_KEY=my-secret-key